-Deployer credentials can be set at the global level for all builds.
-Deploy credentials can be set or overridden at a project build level.
+Deployer credentials can be set at the global level for all builds, but they can also be overridden and set at a project build level.

-Resolving repository username and password is optional and only used when querying Artifactory's REST API for a list of configured repositories (credentials are only required if the target instance does not allow anonymous access).
+Specifying a username and password for the resolver repository is optional.
+It is only used when querying Artifactory's REST API for a list of configured repositories and then only if the target instance does not allow anonymous access.

 Configuring Project-specific Runners